nasa/earthdata-search/README.md

 - Scale images

 Scaling thumbnail images utilizes a redis cache in the deployed environment.
-If to utilize this cache locally you'll need to install redis on the dev machine.
-The easiest way to do this would be by running it in a docker container such as by running `docker container run -p 1521:1521 redis:bullseye-7`.
+To utilize this cache locally you'll need to install Redis on the dev machine.
+The easiest way to do this would be by running it in a docker container use the command `npm run start:cache`.
 You can also use a visualizer such as `RedisInsight` to more easily inspect the cache.
 You will also need to set the environment variable `USE_CACHE` locally to `true` after you've started up the cache service.
+To stop the docker container use the `npm run stop:cache` command.

 #### Running API Gateway and Lambda Locally